wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    In some cases a zone content administrator might not know what all additional records clients need.
-For example, the owner of www.example.com may have outsourced his DNS operations to a third party.
-DNS administrators may be able to mine their query logs, and see that, in a large majority of cases, a recursive server asks for foo.example.com and then very soon after asks for bar.example.com, and so may decide to optimize this by opportunistically returning bar when queried for foo.
-This functionality could also be included in the authoritative name server software itself, but discussions of these are outside the scope of this document.
+For example, the owner of www.example.com may have outsourced his DNS operations to a third party, and / or the DNS operator might not interact with the web development team.
+DNS server operators may use tools to mine their query logs for records to include.
+For example, if, in a large majority of cases, a recursive server asks for foo.example.com and then very soon after asks for bar.example.com, it may make sense to optimize this by opportunistically returning bar when queried for foo.
+This functionality could also be included in the authoritative name server software itself.
+The exact mechanisms and heuristics used for this are not discussed in this document.

 5.2.
 Wire Format

    The wire format of the EXTRA RR is the same as the wire format for a TXT RR: